 Project summary

-Within the Upper Thames Catchment, The Farming and Wildlife Advisory Group South West (FWAG SW), the Cotswold Water Park Trust (CWPT) and the Countryside and Community Research Institute (CCRI), have developed the Cotswold Water Park WILD Project (WFD with Integrated Local Delivery) The defined project area is the Cotswold Water Park, including an initial 14 parishes and 4 towns and associated water bodies, covering approximately 25,000 hectares.
+Within the Upper Thames Catchment, The Farming and Wildlife Advisory Group South West (FWAG SW), the Cotswold Water Park Trust (CWPT) and the Countryside and Community Research Institute (CCRI), have developed the Cotswold Water Park WILD Project (WFD with Integrated Local Delivery).
+The defined project area is the Cotswold Water Park, including an initial 14 parishes and 4 towns and associated water bodies, covering approximately 25,000 hectares.
 The project will aim to deliver Good Ecological Status on priority water bodies within the project area, implemented by an inclusive partnership in line with the priorities in the (Draft) Upper Thames Catchment Management Plan (UTCMP).
 The project will also deliver a framework for delivering GES in all water bodies in the project area in the medium (2021) and long (2027) term, working with all partners to embed protection of water quality in to local governance to ensure long term sustainability.
 Please see Appendix 2 for a map of the WILD project area, showing ecological status and highlighted parishes and towns.

 Finding Local Solutions